Siddarth021/Xploreo-Backup/README.md

 3. Travelers can create or join travel groups, match with travel buddies, and share group expenses to reduce overall travel costs.
 4. Travelers can communicate with local guides and service partners to coordinate plans and receive support during the trip.
 5. Travelers receive notifications, trip progress updates, and access to past trips for easy reference.
+6. Travelers can give ratings and write reviews for guides and service partners based on their experience, helping other users make better choices.

 <h3>2.
 Guide</h3>